SELF GUIDED AUDIO TOURS HAWAII

 • Wetherill Mesa Kiosk:

-• Snack Service: Available 10:00 AM - 4:00 PM through September 2 at Wetherill Mesa Information Kiosk.
+• Snack Service: Available 10:00 AM to 4:00 PM through September 2 at Wetherill Mesa Information Kiosk.

 download shaka guide